opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPServiceBaselineUsageGuide.md

 ## Create a new user

-The `ManagerAccount` resource represents an individual user that can access the Redfish service.
-For the full schema definition, see the `ManagerAccount` sections of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To add a new user account, perform a `POST` operation on the `ManagerAccountCollection` resource:

 ```http